-The course is delivered via 8 lecture-seminars, each of 90 minutes, spread over the Michaelmas and Lent terms.
-Most will end with a short session of guided transcription.
+The course is delivered via 12 lectures, each of 60 minutes, spread over the Michaelmas and Lent terms.
+Several will include singing from facsimile.

 There will be four one-hour supervisions, which are arranged and administered centrally by the course leader.
 Rather than produce an essay for each supervision, students will produce a short transcription or commentary from a source given in facsimile.